-A successful treatment strategy is about analyzing process and identifying missed eligible patients
+A successful treatment strategy includes analyzing process and identifying missed eligible patients 24,25

-- Review all patients with a discharge diagnosis of AIS
+Review files of patients with a discharge diagnosis of AIS

 Door-to-Needle (DTN) time